-Second Hope is the first UK charity specifically for people living with advanced breast cancer.
+Second Hope is one of the only charities exclusively supporting those with Advanced Breast Cancer, and funding research into the condition.
 The charity is run purely by volunteers which means that all donations received go to fulfil our charitable aims and objectives, not to pay salaries or expensive overheads.

 These words were read at the funeral of our founder, Julie Phillips, and tell the story of how Second Hope came to exist:

 ‘David has asked me to tell you a little about the wonderful legacy that Julie has left for everyone living with or affected by advanced breast cancer.
 That legacy, as I am sure you will know, is a new charity – Second Hope – and I have the honour and privilege together with the other trustees of taking that charity forward.

 I don’t have to tell you what a kind, caring person Julie was.
 I got to know her because we both belonged to an online support group for ladies with advanced breast cancer, where she was always ready with a comforting word or a helpful piece of advice.
 Julie was extremely knowledgeable about the disease, what treatments were available and where to find the best care – and she shared that knowledge generously – often behind the scenes.
 She did this because she genuinely cared about us all.